luca-jt/Leafy/README.md

 You can access them with their respective accessor functions.
 That way, you can also access the app that you decided to run the engine with.
 This is necessary e.g. when it comes to function events - more on that later.
 The only functionality that the engine is directly responsible for is triggering engine-wide events that are handled by the event system.
 This is done for implementation reasons.
 In the following we will go over all of the different systems and their usage on a basic level.
 This section provides additional contextual information to the [Docs](https://docs.rs/...).
+I would say that the source is quite easy to understand - so just check out the source directly if you need more specific info about features and implementation.
+The following outline might also give some clues about what to look for.

 ### Video System
 The video system is responsible for creating the window controlling its parameters.
 It also grants the user of the engine access to those parameters.